-– A journey towards mental wellness one step at a time…
+A hiking journey towards mental wellness is one step at a time…

 We all know the physical benefits of hiking.
 The mental health benefits are proven, long-lasting and even more extraordinary.
 When I first made the decision in late 2015 to hike an end-to-end of the Bibbulmun Track, I began to research everything about long-distance hiking.
 I placed most of my energy on how to be prepared physically.
 Very little mentally.
 I was still very much the novice and inexperienced.